rohanshenoy30/projects/README.md

 # Projects
-This repository contains a collection of my miscellaneous projects, spanning various domains such as machine learning (ML) and web development.
+This repository contains a collection of my miscellaneous projects, spanning various domains such as machine learning (ML), web development, OpenCV, and ROS.
 These projects are a mix of experimental code and learning exercises.

 ## Categories